Who we are

 • Macquarie University Centre for Emotional Health , running the Cool Kids program and conducting diagnostic interviews to at-risk teenagers and older adults.

 Ash is passionate about working alongside women in our community as we navigate the challenges of varied and multiple roles we take on throughout our lives.
+Ash's clinic days are Mondays and Tuesdays.

 Cloudberry Clinic has an experienced team of receptionists and support staff ready to assist with your enquiries.